Minimizing Human Intervention in Online Classification: EXPERIMENTS DETAILS

+For each setting, we report the performance metrics of \texttt{AMP} on the sphere for the threshold value with lowest regret among $\{0.05k: k \in \{0,\dots,20\}\}$.
+As for \vht, we do not report the number of calls in the first phase, although they are included in the regret calculation.
 Results are reported in Tables \ref{table:full_results_table_cube} and \ref{table:full_results_table_sphere} for $\mathcal{I}^d$ and $\Sph^{d-1}$ respectively. ``C'', ``M'' and ``R'' denote the mean $\pm$ standard deviation of the number of expert calls in the second phase, the number of incorrect guesses and the cumulative regret respectively.

-Observe that the optimal threshold increases with the dimension: in dimension one, keeping a low threshold is optimal and the regret, mostly driven by the number of expert calls, is limited.
+We observe that the optimal threshold increases with the dimension: in dimension one, keeping a low threshold is optimal and the regret, mostly driven by the number of expert calls, is limited.
 Already in dimension $10$, \vhc\ almost calls the expert for the $5,000$ queries, as expected from the discussion following Corollary \ref{cor:explicit_regret_bound}.
 As the dimension grows large, the optimal threshold appears to rapidly approach one.
 In the mixture case, the performance of \vht\ is surprisingly better in large dimension.
 A likely explanation in the $\mathcal{E}=\mathcal{I}^d$ is the $\sqrt{d}$ scaling of the average distance between the uniformly sampled seeds in $\mathcal{I}^d$ \citep{anderssen1976concerning}, making the Gaussian clusters more separated since their covariance is fixed.
 The same regret improvement is observed when $\mathcal{E}=\Sph^{d-1}$, even though the average distance between the uniformly sampled seeds will remain bounded by $2$.
 This average distance in fact approaches $\sqrt{2}$ as $d \to \infty$, because the probability that two seeds are orthogonal approaches one as $d \to \infty$.
 This entails that the centers are more evenly separated in higher dimensions and could explain why better regret is observed in these cases.
-The performance of $\operatorname{SKM}$ is worse than \vht\ for any threshold in the uniform settings, and comparable to \vht\ with high threshold in the mixture settings.
+The performance of \texttt{SKM} is worse than \vht\ for any threshold in the uniform settings, and comparable to \vht\ with high threshold in the mixture settings. \vht\ also always outperforms the \texttt{AMP} baseline, especially in lower dimensions.